OdinLeePro/OdinLeePro.github.io/index.md

 <section class="about">
   <h1>About Me</h1>
   <p>
-    I’m Odin Lee, a data scientist from <strong>St. Paul, Minnesota</strong>, with a strong academic background and a passion for turning data into insight.
+      ’m Odin Lee, a data scientist from <strong>St. Paul, Minnesota</strong>, with a strong academic background and a passion for turning data into insight.
   </p>

   <p>
       I’m currently pursuing a <strong>Master of Science degree in Data Science</strong> at the <strong>University of St. Thomas</strong>, building on my <strong>Bachelor’s degree in Data Science</strong> from <strong>Augsburg University</strong>.
       Throughout my academic journey, I’ve gained hands-on experience in data analytics, statistical modeling, and programming.
   </p>

   <p>
-    Skilled in <strong>Python</strong>, <strong>SQL</strong>, <strong>R</strong>, <strong>Java</strong>, and <strong>Tableau</strong>, I enjoy transforming complex datasets into clear, actionable insights that drive meaningful outcomes.
+      Skilled in <strong>Python</strong>, <strong>SQL</strong>, <strong>R</strong>,
+      <strong>Java</strong>, and <strong>Tableau</strong>, I enjoy transforming complex
+      datasets into clear, actionable insights that drive meaningful outcomes.
   </p>
 </section>